Emergency Tooth Extractions: What To Expect

 What Should I Do After an Extraction?

-After an extraction, patients should follow the after-care instructions as closely as possible.
-These instructions should explain:
+After an extraction, you should follow the after-care instructions provided by your dentist as closely as possible.
+These instructions typically explain:

 - How long to keep the gauze on the extraction site